myceey69/cybershake-tool/README.md

 4. Start the Tool

-    After setup is complete, run the **run_windows.bat** file to launch the CyberShake Tool and begin using it. (only on Windows)
+    After setup is complete, run the **run_cybershake_windows.bat** file to launch the CyberShake Tool and begin using it. (only on Windows)

 ==== On macOS, you have to manually go through the terminal to run the code. ====